Can a cup of coffee change your day? How about your life?

 Original Sin did not do well at the box office, and it was panned by most critics.
 The story is melodramatic and often contrived.
 But the movie is also a lot of fun, if you’re willing to suspend a little disbelief and go along with the roller coaster of revelations and dramatic events.
 The two co-stars, Angelina Jolie and Antonio Banderas, are easy to look at and they have great chemistry together.
 The photography (with Mexico subbing for Cuba) is beautiful.

-For coffee aficionados, it’s a plus that in this version of the story (unlike the book on which it’s based, Waltz into Darkness by Cornell Woolrich, writing as William Irish, as well as a previous movie adaptation, Mississippi Mermaid, by François Truffaut) Luis owns a coffee plantation and a coffee export business.
+For coffee enthusiasts like me, it’s a plus that in this version of the story, Luis owns a coffee plantation and a coffee export business.
+(In the 1947 book on which it’s based, Waltz into Darkness by Cornell Woolrich (writing as William Irish), the husband is a middle-aged New Orleans coffee merchant.
+In a previous movie adaptation, François Truffaut’s Mississippi Mermaid (1969), he is a tobacco planter on Réunion Island.)
 And it’s an especially nice touch that several plot turns, including the climax, are marked by Luis drinking cups of coffee, shot in close-up.

 Original Sin is a cautionary tale about the potentially destructive power of love.
 Enjoy a cup of coffee or two while you watch it.
 But maybe you’ll want to make the coffee yourself, and serve it yourself, so you know what you’re getting.